cyrax-dev/crxsnake/README.md

 ## Description

-CRX-Snake was developed specifically for internal use and is now available to other developers.
+crxsnake was developed specifically for internal use and is now available to other developers.
 It provides user-friendly features and solutions for common tasks in bot development and project management.
 It includes:

 - **Features for working with Discord**: Tools for creating and managing Discord bots using the Disnake library.
 - **File Utilities**: Functions for reading and writing JSON files, making it easy to work with configurations and data.